pkkid/python-algorithmx/README.md

 Found 66 solutions after 5.5s.
 ```

+To view all available options, run `python3 puzzle-a-day.py --help`.
+Available
+options for `--puzzle` are `dragonfjord` and `guanglu`, see `puzzle-a-day.ini`
+for the puzzle layouts.

 ## Example Sudoku Solver
 This solver is not my code, but Ali Assaf's.
 Copied from his posted example,